 Eight little blueberry muffin loaves became seven, and then seven became six… then I called for a Facebook intervention.
 I couldn’t stop eating them!!
 I was in serious risk of having none left when the kids came home from school.
 Wow!
 That’s so bad!… but they were SO good!

 Now I’m sure your looking at the picks thinking, ah yeah sure!
 They look okay… but they just look like regular blueberry muffins to me.
 In part this is true, but you may remember we went blueberry picking in the school holidays at a local farm.
-So these were fresh picked blueberries.
+These were fresh picked blueberries.
 I don’t know if that made them special… maybe.
 I’d like to think its the lemon zest, lemon juice, brown sugar and yoghurt I used in the recipe that made them heavenly.

 - 2 cups self raising flour